BiswarupM/BiswarupM.github.io/_pages/cv.md

   <br><br>

-  My Post-Doctoral appointments from 2023 to 2025 were at the <a href="https://www.utc.fr/">Université de Technologie de Compiègne (UTC)</a> in France and the <a href="https://cemse.kaust.edu.sa/">CEMSE Division</a> of King Abdullah University of Science and Technology (KAUST) in Saudi Arabia.
+  My postdoctoral appointments from 2023 to 2025 were at the <a href="https://www.utc.fr/">Université de Technologie de Compiègne (UTC)</a> in France and at the <a href="https://cemse.kaust.edu.sa/">CEMSE Division</a> of King Abdullah University of Science and Technology (KAUST) in Saudi Arabia.
 During 2018 and 2019, I served as a Research Associate in the Department of Chemical Engineering at the Indian Institute of Technology Bombay.
 I undertook my Master’s thesis and research internship at the School of Electrical Engineering and Computer Science (EECS) at <a href="https://www.kth.se/en">KTH Royal Institute of Technology</a> in Sweden in 2017; and earlier, in the summer of 2016, I completed a research internship at the <a href="https://g2elab.grenoble-inp.fr/">Grenoble Electrical Engineering Laboratory</a> in France.
 I am a member of <a href="https://www.ieee.org/">IEEE</a>.
 </p>